 This report takes a step in the right direction, however continued analysis and reporting is necessary to address the corollary epidemics of human trafficking and missing and murdered indigenous women and children.
 As stated in the original paper, compiling data on these sensitive crimes is imperative to better understand the causes and consequences of these heinous crimes, but also to channel resources into services that provide for the long-term health and wellbeing of the entire community.

-Further, where the increased crime rates are directly related to the oil boom, the First Peoples Investment Engagement Program (FPIEP) recommends compiling as well as disaggregating this data as a critical means to disclose to investors the true economic, social and cultural impacts of investment in the fossil fuel industry.
-The FPIEP continues to call for disaggregated data on these issues and works to elevate local efforts to ensure safety, prevent violence, and provide increased economic opportunities for Native women and youth.
+Further, where the increased crime rates are directly related to the oil boom, First Peoples Wordwide recommends compiling as well as disaggregating this data as a critical means to disclose to investors the true economic, social and cultural impacts of investment in the fossil fuel industry.
+First Peoples Worldwide continues to call for disaggregated data on these issues and works to elevate local efforts to ensure safety, prevent violence, and provide increased economic opportunities for Native women and youth.